 Internet for your new apartment

 When renting a place in Germany you will need to sign for an internet provider in order to have a connection to the web.
-In this article, we have collected all companies which offer broadband internet with and without contact.
+In this article, we have collected all companies which offer broadband including fiber internet.

 Since many people don’t want to commit to the 24-months long agreement, packages without a contract seem to be a better option.
 You can see and read more about all providers here.